pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 >
 {: .hands_on}

-The sorted bam file can be used as input for any of the binning tools.
+The sorted BAM file can be used as input for any of the binning tools.

 # Binning